andreiOpran/Online-Shop-Web-Application/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Agile Development
+We used agile development practices and managed our tasks via a Trello board.
+You can view our Trello board [here](OnlineShop - TechSense - Trello Board.png).

+## Documentation
+We have a PDF documentation where we detailed the tasks assigned to each person.
+You can find it [here](OnlineShop - TechSense - Tasks management documentation.pdf).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.